 As I think about the moments in my day that may seem wasted, especially this time of year, 10 minutes with staff members a day sounds extremely refreshing and uplifting.
 How can I get to a point that I see value in those 10 minutes instead of viewing them as another have to hoop to jump through?

 The book ends with encouragement to continue learning.
 The bibliography is extensive and clearly there is more to explore and consider for restorative practices.
-I leave you with this quote from page 149 to close out my thoughts of the power of restorative practices.
+I leave you with this quote from page 149 of Better than Carrots or Sticks to close out my thoughts of the power of restorative practices.

 “Students who feel hopeful and cared for are able to achieve at higher levels – and the best news is that it is within our power to help them do so.”